Mosaic-Chain/mosaic-chain/pallets/nft-staking/README.md

 Effects:
 - `amount` currency is scheduled to be unlocked on _(or added to)_ the `caller`'s account
-- `amount` currency is scheduled to be removed from both the `target`'s stake and global stake
+- `amount` currency is scheduled to be removed from the `target`'s stake

 ### `undelegate_nft(caller, item, target)`